gevannmullins/gevannmullins-udacityblog/readme.md

 - Create a new project in Google’s Developer Console using a unique name.
 - Follow the App Engine Quickstart to get a sample app up and running.
 - Deploy your project with gcloud app deploy.
-- View your project at unique-name.appspot.com.
+- View the project at https://gevannmullins-udacityblog.appspot.com/.
 - When developing locally, you can use dev_appserver.py to run a copy of your app on your own computer, and access it at http://localhost:8080/.